Ocean Ridge Treatment & Recovery

 Detox, Treatment, Recovery

-If your loved one is struggling with drug or alcohol abuse, it’s important to talk to them.
-Unfortunately, it’s impossible to simply reach out and help.
-If your loved one is addicted, they might not listen to reason, they might deny having an addiction, and they might not be ready to seek out treatment.
-Most importantly, because addiction is an extremely personal thing and addiction recovery requires years of work, they need personal motivation for help to work.
+If your loved one is struggling with drug or alcohol abuse, you probably already know that it’s important to confront them.
+However, if your loved one is addicted, they might be difficult to talk to.
+They might not listen to reason, they might deny having an addiction, and they might not be ready to seek out treatment.
+Most importantly, because addiction is an extremely personal thing and addiction recovery requires years of work, they need their own, personal motivation for help to work.

-Therefore, there are no guarantees that anything you can say or do will help.
+This means there are no guarantees that anything you can say or do will help.
 However, you can take steps to ensure that you say the right things, that you work towards getting them into treatment, and that you offer support without enabling their addiction.
+Read on for our top tips.

 The first step to talking to your loved one about addiction should almost always be learning how addiction works.
 Often, popular knowledge about addiction is misleading at best and dangerous at worst.
 Today, we know that addiction is a complex mental health disorder which can be treated using behavioral therapy.
 Yet, socially, addiction is often treated as a personal and a moral failing.
 That’s distinctly at odds with an epidemic of mental health problems that get worse when people are stressed and in bad economic or social conditions – which over 40.3 million Americans are.